tessasullivan/trackSuggester/README.md

 ## Known Issues

-* Currently, question 4 is not currently being used to determine results
+* Currently, question 4 is not being used to determine results

 ## Support and contact details